IEvangelist/davidpine.net/content/blog/building-a-magic-mirror.md

 ### Event Calendar / Schedule

 My magic mirror is configured to display an aggregation of two calendars.
 This is entirely configurable, so if you were to
-{{< url-link "{{< i fa-code-fork >}} fork my repo" "https://github.com/IEvangelist/Mirror#fork-destination-box" >}} -- you would need to setup
+{{< i fa-code-fork >}} {{< url-link "fork my repo" "https://github.com/IEvangelist/Mirror#fork-destination-box" >}} -- you would need to setup
 your desired endpoints.
 The only requirement is that the URL is an accessible endpoint that returns valid `iCal` {{< url-link "(*.ics) formatting" "https://icalendar.org/" >}}.
 The events are truncated to fit on the page and ordered by the date of the event.

 ### Music Player

 Imagine you have the magic mirror mounted in your bathroom, or bedroom...it would be nice to say, "play a song", or "play Deftones" for example and music starts playing.
 That is the idea behind the music player component.
 The current implementation of the music player is limited.
 I spent a few long nights trying to figure out how to use the built-in **Bluetooth** on the **Pi 3**, while **UWP** does have some support it is limited.
 I was able to pair but not stream songs from my **iPod** for example, which was really frustrating.
 For the meantime
 I simply placed several songs in the `Assets` directory as content and I can play these resources.
 Ideally, I will use a web-based service like Spotify or Pandora.

 ### Voice Commands

 The **Universal Windows Platform** provides two very useful classes, the
 {{< url-link "`SpeechRecognizer`" "https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.speechrecognition.speechrecognizer.aspx" >}} and the
 {{< url-link "`SpeechSynthesizer`" "https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.speechsynthesis.speechsynthesizer.aspx" >}}.
 Leveraging this
 I have built out the ability to talk to my magic mirror, I can ask it things like "what's the weather", "what's my schedule for Wednesday", or even tell it commands like "turn this up".